claudio-dg/hil_serl_hiro_utils/README.md

 my_cpp_py_pkg (turn into HIRO-HIL-SERL-Utils)
 ================================
 This repository contains a set of libraries and utils for the HIRO HIL-SERL implementation that you can find at this link: [hil-serl-hiro](https://github.com/claudio-dg/hil-serl-hiro/tree/hiro_simulation).
+The main goal of these libraries is that of permitting a proper data exchange between Gym's environment and its robot counterpart, both for simulation case (i.e. with Mujoco) and both for the real UR case.
+Moreover, here you can find the scripts to control the robot by using an XBOX joypad

 Table of contents